-Add a DEI statement to the About section of the StartUp FASHION website.
+DEI statement has been added to the About section of the StartUp FASHION website.

 For new hires:

-- Add a DEI statement to job posts to make sure that the opportunity is open to all and, if hired, new team members will feel welcome and understood.
+- DEI statement will be included in job posts to make sure that the opportunity is open to all and, if hired, new team members will feel welcome and understood.

-- Will post the listing on job sites geared toward BIPOC.
+- Will post new job listings on job sites geared toward BIPOC.
 We will use this list as a guide: https://breezy.hr/blog/top-20-job-boards-diversity-hiring

 SUPPORT + PROMOTION

-We will do more to showcase our members and commit to making sure that a large portion of the spotlights focus on members of color and members who are part of marginalized communities:
+We are doing more to showcase our members and commit to making sure that a large portion of the spotlights focus on members of color and members who are part of marginalized communities:

 PARTNERS + SPONSORS

-Vetting of all sponsors will include a requirement to provide information about the percentage of BIPOC on their leadership teams.
-A commitment on their part to hiring people of color beyond tokenization will be required for partnership.
+All sponsors are vetted by requiring they provide information about the percentage of BIPOC, women, and other marginalized communities on their leadership and teams.
+A commitment on their part to hiring these communities beyond tokenization will be required for partnership.

-Small sponsors whose businesses are family-owned or teams of less than 5, will be required to share their DEI policy/ initiatives so we can understand how they’re doing better.
+Small sponsors whose businesses are family-owned or teams of less than 5, are required to share their DEI policy/ initiatives so we can understand how they’re doing better.

-Partners who extend an invitation to Nicole to speak, will be asked about the percentage of BIPOC who are spotlighted on their podcast, panels, keynotes, blogs, etc. and Nicole will only accept the invitation if people of color are included beyond tokenization .
+Partners who extend an invitation to Nicole to speak, are asked about the percentage of BIPOC, women, and other marginalized communities who are spotlighted on their podcast, panels, keynotes, blogs, etc. and Nicole only accepts the invitation if these communities are included beyond tokenization .

-Service providers, educational resources, communities/groups we join as a company (as well as Nicole as an individual) will be vetted for diversity, equity, and inclusion before we sign on with them.
+Service providers, educational resources, communities/groups we join as a company (as well as Nicole as an individual) are vetted for diversity, equity, and inclusion before we sign on with them.